ZoneMinder/zoneminder/README.txt

 ZoneMinder/Trigger/*.pm - These modules contain definitions of trigger  channels  and connections used  by  the  zmtrigger.pl script.
-Although they can be used `as is',  they  are  really intended as examples that can be customised or specialised for different interfaces.
+Although they can be used 'as is',  they  are  really intended as examples that can be customised or specialised for different interfaces.
 Contributed modules for new channels  or connections  will be welcomed and included in future  versions